 PC Pirate Athletics

 The soccer teams play on Sigmar Field, arguably the best field in the NWAC.
-With the extraordinary artificial turf field, the reputation of our coaching staff, and the quality of education, Peninsula College has become a destination college for high school soccer standouts.
+With the extraordinary artificial turf field, the reputation of our coaching staff, and the quality of education.
+Peninsula College has become a destination college for high school soccer stand- outs.

 The Peninsula College women's basketball team is every bit as strong under head coach Alison Crumb, a Port Angeles product who played for Peninsula before coming back to coach the Pirates.
 The PC women have qualified for the NWAC Championship

-Basketball Tournament six straight years and in 2014-2015 head coach Crumb led the Pirate women’s basketball team to their first NWAC Championship in the history of PC women's basketball.
+Basketball Tournament eight straight years and in 2015 win their first NWAC Championship in the history of women's basketball.
 Coach Crumb was named NWAC Coach of the Year.
-Entering her eighth year as head coach, Crumb has established herself as one of the young professionals to watch in the intercollegiate basketball community and is quietly building a program that, like soccer, is becoming a destination program for high school basketball standouts from up and down the west coast.
+Entering her tenth year as head coach.
+Crumb has established herself as one of the young professionals to watch in the intercollegiate basketball community and is quietly building a program that, like soccer, is becoming a destination program for high school basketball standouts from up and down the west coast.

-Off the field, Peninsula College athletes participate in community service projects and play a significant role in the development of young players through the Peninsula Soccer Academy and Peninsula Basketball Camps, as well as engagement in elementary, middle school and high school mentorship programs and school clinics.
+Off the field.
+Peninsula College athletes participate in community service projects and play a significant role in the development of young players through the Peninsula Soccer Academy and Peninsula Basketball Camps, as well as engagement in elementary, middle school and high school mentorship programs and school clinics.